jonpena/Cirobb/README.md

 ## About the Author

 Hi, my name is <b>Jonathan Peña</b>, I'm from Venezuela.
-I really like physics in Videogames, I like the Dynamics of Physics Engines and how the equations predict movement.
-You can contact me here: granj215@gmail.com.
+I really like physics engines in Videogames, You can contact me here: granj215@gmail.com.